mvasilkov/natlab_old/test/Mulberry32/README.md

-# Mulberry32 test
+# Mulberry32 and SplitMix32 test

-Make sure that the TypeScript version of the Mulberry32 PRNG behaves identically to the reference implementation.
+Make sure that the TypeScript versions of Mulberry32 and SplitMix32 behave identically to the reference implementations.